astral-sh/uv/CONTRIBUTING.md

 ### macOS

-CMake may be installed with Homebrew:
+You can install CMake with Homebrew:

 ```shell
 brew install cmake